original-picture/HostPluginDemo-cmake/readme.md

 - [x] parameter forwarding
 - [ ] be more flexible about supporting different bus layouts
 - [ ] add a data loss warning when closing a plugin?
 Or maybe just use a unique save file for every plugin so nothing gets lost?
+- [ ] give `forwarding_parameter_ptr` the ability to take a `get_name_string` callback that take in the original name string and outputs some other name string
+  - would be useful for creating parameter "namespaces"
+    - `gain_plugin_instance_0.gain`
+    - `gain_plugin_instance_1.gain`
+    - etc.
+- [ ] suppress warnings that should only show up when a plugin is first loaded when a plugin is reloaded (e.g., because the DAW was closed and reopened)

 ## Code style
 The code contains a mix of `camelCase` and `snake_case`. all of JUCE's code uses `camelCase` so I use `snake_case` to make it clear which parts are written by me